-Click HERE for the 2017 complete downloadable vendor schedule.
+Click HERE during the market season for a complete downloadable vendor schedule

 What is a New England Farmers Market without maple?
 Ackermann’s offers delightful maple products, including maple syrup, maple sugar, and maple cream from their 3000 trees nestled in the hills of Cabot, Vermont.

 Bev Short takes used corks and recycles them into really cool things including wreathes, cork boards, cork cages, and more!
 New this year are candles from used wine bottles & wind chimes.